The Hunger Games: Mockingjay – Part 2: Plot

 After being attacked by a brainwashed Peeta Mellark, (Note: as depicted in The Hunger Games: Mockingjay - Part 1) Katniss Everdeen recovers from her injuries in District 13.
 President of District 13, Alma Coin, refuses to let Katniss go to the Capitol until they secure District 2, the last district under Capitol control.
 Katniss is sent to join the assault on the Capitol's armory in District 2, hoping to rally the rebels in that district to join their cause.
+During her speech, Katniss is shot but survives because the costume made by Cinna is bulletproof.
+Despite the sudden attack, the Capitol’s tyrannical President Coriolanus Snow deduces that she is still alive due to the rebels not branding her a martyr.
 After they secure District 2, Finnick and Annie get married.

-Johanna covers for Katniss while she sneaks onboard a ship on its way to the Capitol.
-Katniss is recruited into the Star Squad, a special group that includes Gale and Finnick.
+Katniss is recruited into the Star Squad, a special group that includes Gale and Finnick themselves.
 They are given orders to stay away from the front lines and given suicide pills if captured.
 Though still not fully recovered, Peeta joins the team to appear in propaganda videos.
 Under Boggs' command, the squad reaches the Capitol, avoiding deadly "pods" or booby traps planted by the Capitol's Game Makers using Boggs' holographic map.
-However, Boggs is mortally wounded by one of the pods and entrusts the map to Katniss while warning her not to trust anyone and about President Coin's ulterior motives.
+However, Boggs is mortally wounded by one of the pods and entrusts the map to Katniss while warning her about President Coin's ulterior motives and to therefore not trust anyone.

 A team member accidentally triggers a pod that seals their area and releases acidic, black tar-like liquid.
 During their escape, Peeta relapses, attacks Katniss, and kills a squad member attempting to stop him by pushing them into the tar, before the others subdue him and hide in a building.
-Peacekeepers corner them, but the Leeg sisters stay behind to hold them off while the rest escape, leading to the building’s destruction and their deaths.
+Peacekeepers corner them, but the Leeg sisters stay behind to hold them off while the rest escape, leading to the building's destruction and their deaths.
 The Capitol announces Katniss's death, and Snow begins a speech but is interrupted by a cyberattack from District 13, allowing Coin to deliver a eulogy to inspire the rebels.